Bounceyboy/The-sorter/README.md

 But this has the same exact problem.

 At the time we had Lines as a double pointer which just made it impossible to use the sizeof function.

+#PROJECT 1

+The purpose of this project was to use fork()ing to accomplish the same task as last time, except while traversing the filesystem.